Meet the Lab(s)?!?

 Grisha Sultanakhmetov

-Grisha is interested in how protein aggregates kill cells.
-Currently, he is leading the lab’s efforts to develop improved cellular models of TDP-43 aggregation.
+Grisha is interested in how protein fibrils kill cells.
+Currently, he is leading the lab’s efforts to develop improved cellular models of TDP-43 pathology in ALS/FTD and myopathies.
 He was educated in Russia, earning his Bachelor’s and Master’s degrees in Physics from Lomonosov Moscow State University.
 He completed his Ph.D. in Molecular Neuroscience at Tokyo Metropolitan University, where he drew new insights into the regulation of tau phosphorylation.
 Raised in a city of factories, Izhevsk, but in a family with roots in the countryside, he loves landscapes, farmer work, and wild nature.
 When not in lab, he enjoys hiking, running, futsal, movies, books, and chess.
-He also likes to play a Russian social deduction game called Mafia, but it’s way too complicated for David to understand.
+He also likes to play a Russian social deduction game called Mafia, but it’s way too complicated for David and Sarah to understand.

 // grigorii.sultanakhmetov [at] utsouthwestern.edu //